 When Karen Ely, Lynn Briley and Janet Brown arrived at William & Mary as freshmen, they didn’t realize they were making history.
-The three members of the Class of 1971 were not only the university’s first female African-American students but also its first African-American residential students.
+The three members of the Class of 1971 were the university’s first female African-American undergraduates and its first African-American residential students.

 Next fall, William & Mary will begin a yearlong commemoration of the 50th anniversary of Ely, Briley and Brown’s arrival, celebrating their place in the history of African-Americans at the university and recognizing those who came before and after them.

 “The thing that makes this momentous is that it marks a time when the College actually opened its doors totally to African-American students, and that I think is a huge celebration for both the women and the College itself,” said Jacquelyn McLendon, emerita professor of English.

 McLendon is leading the committee that is planning the commemoration.
 About 20 faculty, administrators and students are involved as well as Board of Visitors member Warren W. Buck III M.S.
 '70, Ph.D.
 '76, D.Sc.
 '13 and the three alumnae being celebrated.